alpacahq/alpaca-docs/content/broker/integration/lct.md

 - Omnibus
 - Omnibus via the Alpaca Sub Ledger Solution

-Below we provide some examples of creating accounts for fully-disclosed and non-disclosed omnibus setups for Euro as the local currency.
+Below we provide an example of creating a account for a fully-disclosed setup with Euro as the local currency.

-### Fully Disclosed Account

 ```json
 {